Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 For dogs, puppies, cats and kittens

-Pumpkin seeds (shelled) and pumpkin seed oil provide:
+Raw, shelled, pumpkin seeds and pumpkin seed oil provide:

 1. Add the ground pumpkin seeds to your dog or cat's food once a day for two weeks.